 6273 Fresh Pond Road between 70th and 71st Avenues

 A longtime Queens favorite, this spot has attractions for children up to age 12.
 There's a separate socks-only toddler area for ages 6 months to 4 years with a tree to climb through, a playhouse and a small slide.
 Older kids can romp in the multilevel maze, swoosh down the triple slide and even play a few arcade games.
 Adults can grab a seat and a snack at the cafe.
-Kids Fun House has drop-in hours every day of the week, as well as classes for preschoolers and birthday party packages.
+Kids Fun House has drop-in hours six days of the week, as well as mommy-and-me and classes for preschoolers and birthday party packages.
 As you can imagine, it's quite popular with locals—families even drive here from other parts of Queens.
 Admission ranges from $7 to $15 per child, depending on the day, and includes five tokens for the video games.

 Long Island City Kids – Long Island City